 Does sanding and diamond grinding produce dust throughout the residence?

-Marble Medics uses caution in any residence and by means of our wet process for cleaning, honing and polishing, dust creation is avoided.
+Affordable Marble Restoration uses caution in any residence and by means of our wet process for cleaning, honing and polishing, dust creation is avoided.
 Adjacent surfaces are masked to protect from splashing and areas serviced are thoroughly cleaned and detailed before our crews leave the property.

 Will sealing the marble prevent staining and etching in future?